 Ronald was born on 8 May 1918, in the Doncaster District, probably Gainsborough.
 He was the son of Herbert Alfred (Joiner) and Dorothy Grace (née Arnold) Hossack, of ‘The Chase’, Manor Street, Ruskington.
-He had a younger brother, John, who he never knew, as he was born in 1925.
+He had a younger brother, John, was born in 1925.

 Probate records show that Ronald Alfred left a total of £224 10s 2d to his father.
 [This equates to £224.51 – about £8950 today (2015)].
 This would suggest he did not marry before he was lost at sea, aged 24.

 Currently it has not been established when Ronald enlisted but a suffix to his Navy Service note tells us a lot about the nature of his service.
 It reads: ” Act/Able Seaman (DEMS), C/JX 334800, Goolistan, steamship, (President III, O/P), 23 November 1942, MPK “.

 President III was the accounting base for the naval gunners on Defensively Armed Merchant Ships (DEMS).
 These were the naval seamen that manned the guns on merchant ships.
 ‘MPK‘ means “Missing Presumed Killed“.

 Shortly before he lost his life Ronald’s ship, SS Gooistan’ was part of Convoy PQ 18, one of the Arctic convoys sent from Britain to aid the Soviet Union in the war against Nazi Germany.
 The convoy departed Loch Ewe, Scotland on 2 September 1942 and arrived in Arkhangelsk on 21 September 1942.